Up to 35 dead as Typhoon Hagibis slams Japan

 One elderly woman wearing an orange life vest was brought out from a boat on the back of a hard-hat wearing rescuer.
 Others were hoisted onto wheelchairs and pushed along a muddy shore on arrival by boat.

-Hagibis smashed into the main Japanese island of Honshu on Saturday night as one of the most violent typhoons in recent years, with wind gusts of up to 216 kilometres per hour.
+Hagibis smashed into the main Japanese island of Honshu on Saturday night as one of the most violent typhoons in recent years, with wind gusts of up to 216kmh.

 'PLEASE DO YOUR BEST'